Farmer-Eds-Shed/RuuviTag-Calf-Monitoring/README.md

 # RuuviTag-Calf-Monitoring

 A Node-RED-based monitoring system for tracking calf movement and behavior using **RuuviTag** Bluetooth sensors and low-cost Raspberry Pi-based gateways.
-This project explores open-source, scalable, and affordable methods for **precision livestock monitoring**, starting with **dairy calves** aged 2–10 weeks.
+This project explores open-source, scalable, and affordable methods for **precision livestock monitoring**, starting with **dairy/beef calves** aged 2–10 weeks.

 ---